-IFRS 7.B11, Insights 7.8.370.
 IFRS 7 does not define contractual maturities.
-Therefore, it leaves open to interpretation the amounts that need to be included in the analysis for certain types of financial liabilities - i.e. derivatives and perpetual instruments.
+Therefore, it leaves open to interpretation the amounts that need to b. be included in the analysis for certain types of financial liabilities - i.e. derivatives and perpetual instruments.
 In our view, both the interest and the principal cash flows should be included in the analysis, because this best represents the liquidity risk being faced by the entity.